One Day in Glasgow | A Local’s Kick-Ass Itinerary

 Afternoon Itinerary

-Enjoy lunch at one of the many cafes/pubs, such as Hillhead Bookclub or Hanoi Bike Shop.
+You can enjoy lunch at one of the many cafes, restaurants, or pubs, such as Hillhead Bookclub or Hanoi Bike Shop.

 Walk through Ashton Lane to University Avenue, aiming for the University of Glasgow’s cloisters for Hogwarts vibes.